JosephW23/SmartMealPlanner/README.md

 ### Updates for Regrade (WIP do not submit):
 1. Must dos for code explanations:
 - Explain scipy.stats
+  - The scipy.stats module in SciPy is a statistical library that includes functions for probability distributions, statistical tests, and descriptive statistics.
+It was used in our project to assess data distributions and create probability-based insights that are critical for the Bayesian Network construction.
 - Explain pgmpy.models import BayesianNetwork
+  - pgmpy.models.BayesianNetwork is the fundamental class for building Bayesian Networks .
+It allows us to create a Directed Acyclic Graph in which nodes represent variables and edges represent dependencies.
+The model structure is enhanced with algorithms such as Hill Climb Search and K2 Score which we use in our project.
 - Explain pgmpy.estimators import MaximumLikelihoodEstimator
+  - This is an estimator that is used to generate Conditional Probability Tables (CPTs) for the Bayesian Network.
+Given the network structure and observed data, MaximumLikelihoodEstimator calculates the probability distributions for each node in the DAG based on its parents.
 - Explain pgmpy.inference import VariableElimination
+  - An inference process called variable elimination aids in the Bayesian Network's response to probabilistic inquiries.
+In order to calculate conditional probabilities, it marginalizes variables that are not important.
+Given calorie limits, it was utilized in our project to identify the most likely macronutrient composition category.
 - Explain pgmy.estimators import HillClimbSearch, K2Score (needed to fix the horrible structure of original Bayesian Network where everything was interdependent, this ensured no directed cycles in Bayesian Network).
+  - Hill Climb Search (HCS) is a structure-learning method that gradually refines the BN by adding, deleting, or reversing edges in order to optimize a score function.K2 Score is a scoring function that evaluates the BN structure.
+It ensures correct DAG generation by eliminating cycles and increasing the likelihood of observed data.

 2. Must address direct comments in Gradescope
+## Bayesian Network Structure

+### Nodes
+The Bayesian Network consists of the following nodes:

+- **num_ingredients** – Number of ingredients in a food item
+- **calorie_category** – Categorized calorie levels
+- **protein_category** – Categorized protein levels
+- **fat_category** – Categorized fat levels
+- **carb_category** – Categorized carbohydrate levels

+### Directed Edges
+- num_ingredients → calorie_category
+- num_ingredients → fat_category
+- num_ingredients → protein_category
+- num_ingredients → carb_category
+- fat_category → calorie_category
+- protein_category → fat_category
+- protein_category → calorie_category
+- carb_category → protein_category
+- carb_category → calorie_category
+- carb_category → fat_category
+### Diagram:

 ### Explain what your AI agent does in terms of PEAS.
 What is the "world" like?
 **Performance**<br />